State

 |

-Authority.
-Every local board of health and every health officer may provide for care and isolation of cases of communicable disease in a hospital or elsewhere when necessary for protection of the public health.
+Every local board of health and health officer shall guard against the introduction of communicable diseases, as designated in the sanitary code and provide for care and isolation of cases in a hospital or elsewhere for protection of the public health.

 |